 Early that Sunday morning, according to all Gospel accounts, some of the women who had followed Jesus went to his tomb to prepare his body for a proper burial.
 When they arrived, they discovered that the stone at the entrance to the tomb had been rolled away and the tomb was empty.
 According to the synoptic Gospels, a figure in dazzling white appeared and told the women that Jesus had been raised from the dead.
 In John’s account, a man who seemed to be the gardener appeared to Mary Magdalene and spoke to her by name; it was Jesus.
 Although their accounts differ, the Gospels report that in the following days, many of the disciples saw Jesus and experienced his presence.
 After remaining with his followers for some time, Jesus is described in some texts as ascending up to heaven.
 Going forward, his followers’ experience of the living Christ stood at the heart of the Christian faith.

-Those who have followed the path of Christ through the centuries have understood his life, death, and resurrection as a profound affirmation of God’s presence in the midst of humanity.
+Those who have followed the path of Christ through the centuries have understood his life, death, and resurrection as a profound affirmation of God’s presence and power in the midst of humanity.
 The “Christ event,” according to many Christians, cannot be understood in the context of the 1st century alone; it is as much a 21st century event, repeated and renewed daily in the lives of those who take this as the story of their own faith.